-This page may contain affiliate links.
+This page contains affiliate links.
 Please read our disclosure for more info.

-It’s true that if you wander into a random restaurant you’ll struggle to avoid meat and fish, but with a little planning you can find amazing vegetarian food in Tokyo.
+It’s true that if you wander into a random restaurant, you’ll struggle to avoid meat and fish, but with a little planning, you can find amazing vegetarian food in Tokyo.

-On our last few trips to Tokyo we made it our mission to find the best vegetarian-friendly Japanese food in Tokyo whether that was at places that are entirely vegetarian or vegan or at traditional Japanese restaurants that specialise in one type of cuisine.
+On our last few trips to Tokyo we made it our mission to find the best vegetarian-friendly Japanese food in Tokyo whether that was at vegan cafes or traditional Japanese restaurants that specialise in one type of cuisine.

-- Vegetarian Ramen in Tokyo
+- Vegan Ramen in Tokyo

 - Vegan and Vegetarian Restaurants in Tokyo

 - Vegetarian Cooking Class in Tokyo